Jamesp92/currency-exchange2/README.md

 # currency converter

 #### Description
-this is a simple application that uses an API that takes USD and converts it to most cuirrencies around the world
+this is a simple application that uses an API that takes USD and converts it to most currencies from around the world

 #### By PJ Perry